 It also adds pressure since now you know you have a small crowd waiting to hear how it went.
-Just keep it to yourself if you can until after, so you can focus on whether or not the company and position is a good fit.
+Just keep it to yourself if you can until after, so you can focus on whether or not the company and position are a good fit.

 Go In Prepared –

-Looking back on this article about successful interviews, we discuss being prepared by creating a two minute talk about yourself and following four easy prep tips.
-If you are lucky, the hiring manager will send you a list of questions to either have prepared or to send back prior to the interview.
+Looking back on this article about successful interviews, we discuss being prepared by creating a two-minute talk about yourself and following four easy prep tips.
+If you are lucky, the hiring manager will send you a list of questions to either have prepared or send back prior to the interview.
 This may seem like an added annoyance, but it’s actually a blessing in disguise.
 It will only help you feel more prepared and this will greatly reduce the anxiety you will naturally already have.

 Clear Your Head –

 Once you have your prep completed and you are ready to go, take some time to clear your mind beforehand.
 Join a morning yoga class or take a walk around the block on the day of the interview to keep yourself from stirring in your seat watching the minutes tick.

 If both of those options aren’t possible, call a friend and talk about something you have planned (or get something in the works) for a few minutes.
 This should distract you from compounding any jitters and will also give you a little energy boost so you will walk into the interview refreshed and ready.

 - - -